Key takeaways

 Settling debt can save you money, but you will owe the IRS taxes on forgiven debts of over $600.
 Debt settlement can also harm your credit.

-Another route is to ask for a payment plan.
+Another option is to request a payment plan.
 Many lenders are happy to work with you.
 It’s in their best interest to get paid, even over an extended period.

 Be sure to get all agreements in writing.